Watch Spider-Man: Homecoming’s new trailer, featuring cosplay among friends

 IMAX and Warner Bros. to create VR experiences based on Justice League films

 Spider-Man: Homecoming is arriving on July 7, but you don’t have to wait to see more from the movie in the latest trailer.
-The new look gives us a bit more insight into the motivation of Michael Keaton’s Vulture (he’s like the blue collar joe to Tony Stark’s one-percenters, maybe) and more insight into the film’s sense of humor.
+The new look gives us a bit more insight into the motivation of Michael Keaton’s Vulture (he’s like the blue-collar Joe to Tony Stark’s one-percenters, maybe) and more insight into the film’s sense of humor.

 Basically, it does nothing to discourage my excitement for the movie, which really does look like it really understands and conveys the Spider-Man character and the spirit of the comic book series.
 Also this: